Allstars Training Center

 The roster

-The Andreas Michael coaching
+The Andreas Michael coaching philosophy

-Andreas Michael's coaching produces complete-fighter European MMA — the kind of European-MMA template that's distinct from American or Brazilian styles:
+Andreas Michael's coaching produces complete-fighter European MMA — the kind of European-MMA template that's technically distinct from American or Brazilian styles:

 The Gustafsson era